 Iggy Peck Architect – Andrea Beaty: A fun book about a boy who builds fabulous and often funny (a tower out of nappies, anyone?) creations.
 Shows children why building things is wonderful, and encourages an interest in STEM.

-Fantastically Great Women Who Changed The World – Kate Pankhurst: This is a favourite at bedtime in our house and has my six-year-old absolutely intent on becoming a secret agent.
+Fantastically Great Women Who Changed The World – Kate Pankhurst: This is a favourite at bedtime in our house and has my seven-year-old absolutely intent on becoming a secret agent.
 Wonderfully inspiring, it introduces children to women such as Marie Curie, Amelia Earhart and Anne Frank.

 The Good Guys: 50 Heroes Who Changed The World With Kindness – Rob Kemp: We discovered this when looking for something for our son that wasn’t focussed on superheroes or violence.
 We liked the message in this book, exploring 50 wonderful men from all walks of life who used kindness and compassion to make the world a better place.